| Kent Good Times Dispatch

 decided what better way to honor them then to spread the word about the

 center and to raise money for it."
+The young teachers are combining Ms. Mangum's

 second goal, a bicycle trip across the U.S. with the fund-raising